avive/karmacoin-docs/versioned_docs/version-0.1.0/design/mobileapp.md

 ### Light Client
 The first release of the Karma Coin mobile app will not be a light blockchain client but a full client which relies on a remote public blockchain API.
-Future versions of the app will include a full light-client that has better trust assumptions on third-party APIs.
+Future versions of the app will include a full light-client that has better trust assumptions regarding third-party APIs.

 ---
 :::info License